PPF and Wraps; What’s the Difference?

 With PPF, you get to choose where you apply the film, but aesthetically they are all the same – clear.
 Different films will be used to preserve the glossy or matte finishes of a car’s paint.

 With vinyl wraps, your imagination is the limiting factor.
 With rare exceptions, vinyl wraps are applied to an entire vehicle but don’t have to be a uniform colour.
 You can use vinyl wraps to get custom designs or logos, and you can get any finish you could think of.

 Having PPF installed on high-impact areas can be a same-day procedure, but many shops will ask that you leave your vehicle overnight.
 This is to help the technicians ensure a flawless application.
 We’ve been applying PPF to vehicles on Southern Vancouver Island for over 20 years – when you have any questions about PPF, you know who to call.

 If you’re interested in getting the Island’s highest quality PPF installed on your vehicle, check out our services page to learn more about the different packages we have to offer, and read here to learn more about our industry-leading products.

 Full vinyl wraps take more time, possibly resulting in you being without your baby for up to a week!
 The procedure is much more labour intensive than applying PPF.

-After getting PPF or a vinyl wrap, you should clean you car like you do normally.
+After getting PPF or a vinyl wrap, you should clean your car like normal.
 Simply washing, drying, and waxing will keep the films healthy and looking great.
-Some PPF is “self healing”, meaning that scuffs and scratches can be fixed with a small application of heat.
+Some PPF is “self-healing”, meaning that scuffs and scratches can be fixed with a small application of heat.
 Waxing vinyl wraps is especially important to keep the films hydrated and flexible, but isn’t required with PPF.